 Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

-The Dutch Golden Age in the 17th century found Amsterdam as one of the world’s most important centers of trade and the city rapidly extend during those times.
+The Dutch Golden Age in the 17th century found Amsterdam as one of the world’s most important trade centers, and the city rapidly extended during those times.

-The official coat of arms symbol of the city consists of a red shield and a black pale with three silver Saint Andrew’s Crosses, the Imperial Crown of Austria, two golden lions, and the motto of the city.
+The official coat of arms symbol of the city consists of a red shield and a black pale with three silver Saint Andrew’s Crosses, the Imperial Crown of Austria, two golden lions, and the city’s motto.

-Today this is a flourishing city, the seat of Government, and the most visited place from the Netherlands.
+Today this is a flourishing city, the seat of Government, and the most visited place in the Netherlands.